Skip to main content

 2. How do I choose between Apache and Nginx?

-3. Should I use Elasticsearch?
+3. Do I have to use Elasticsearch?
+It

-4. How to backup database after installation?
+4. How do I back up the database after installation?

 Use mysqldump: